 4. The wedding rings

-The custom of wedding rings goes back to Old Egypt, where their circular shape was considered to symbolise eternity.
+The custom of wedding rings goes back to Old Egypt, where any circular shape was considered to symbolise eternity.
 Ancient Egyptians wore wedding rings on the left finger of the left hand.
 That’s where they believed the ‘vena amoris’ (the vein of love) began, leading all the way to the heart.

 5. Throwing rice

 This joyful wedding custom has its roots in ancient Rome.
 Throwing grains of wheat or oats at newlyweds was thought to bring them fertility and wealth.
-These days, many people prefer confetti, because it’s available in many colours and doesn’t hurt when its thrown at you.
+These days, many people prefer confetti, because it’s available in many colours and doesn’t hurt when thrown at you.

 6. The wedding cake